|

 I have a B.S. in Mechanical Engineering from Rose-Hulman Institute of Technology, named as the United

 States' top independent engineering school every year since 1999 by U.S. News & World Report.
-I served
+I was on the board of directors of CISE, the small business arm of the Cincinnati Chamber of Commerce, in the late '80s, and served

 on RHIT's Commission on the Future from 1993 to 1998.